 As an American who hails from what’s generally referred to as a “flyover state,” I get it.

 The United States is big; the coastal cities are major and famous; there are only 24 hours in a day.
 Of course you want to go to New York and LA, Miami and San Francisco.
 I’m not here to crush your dreams.
 (Well, not all of them, anyway.)

-Raise your hand if you’ve heard of Overijssel before.
+Raise your hand if you’ve heard of Overijssel, the Netherlands before.
 Anyone?

 Well, it’s a good thing I’m here.

-Overijssel is a province in the east of the Netherlands, and it’s been my adopted home for the last two and half years.
-One of the reasons I started this blog was to share this part of the Netherlands with the rest of the world; and it’s high time I gave a proper introduction.
+Overijssel is a province in the eastern Netherlands, and it’s been my adopted home for the last two and half years.
+One of the reasons I started this blog was to share this area with the rest of the world; and it’s high time I gave a proper introduction.